 - Age 50: Men who are at average risk of prostate cancer and are expected to live at least 10 more years.

 - Age 45: Men at high risk of developing prostate cancer.
-This includes African Americans and men who have a first-degree relative (father, brother, or son) diagnosed with prostate cancer at an early age (younger than age 65).
+This includes African-Americans; the rate at which African-American men are diagnosed with cancer is 76% higher than for white men.
+All men who have a first-degree relative (father, brother, or son) diagnosed with prostate cancer at an early age (younger than age 65) are considered to be at high risk.

 - Age 40: Men at even higher risk (those with more than one first-degree relative who had prostate cancer at an early age).